fstnetwork/module-api/Workshop/sendEther.md

 ## Step

-- Anyone could call sendEther, even without any ETH
+- Anyone can call sendEther, even without any ETH

 #### Estimated